Agungvpzz/Campaign-Analysis/README.md

 - This indicates that the day of the month has a meaningful impact on conversion outcomes, suggesting that campaign timing could be optimized at a daily granularity.

 **High-Performing Days**
-- Several days—1, 3, 10, 22, 25, 27, and 71—consistently demonstrate elevated conversion rates near 70%, positioning them as high-opportunity dates for contact efforts.
+- Several days, 1, 3, 10, 22, 25, 27, and 71, consistently demonstrate elevated conversion rates near 70%, positioning them as high-opportunity dates for contact efforts.
 - These days may warrant targeted scheduling to capitalize on stronger behavioral responses.

 **Low-Performing Day**